 A kitchen can be a hugely versatile space and there’s plenty of advice available.
 But if you want personalised advice and someone to expertly design, supply and project manage the whole installation of your kitchen, speak to one of our specialists and see the difference for yourself.

-So, if you’re inspired and ready to start the process of buying a new kitchen, start thinking about what your ideal new kitchen might look like and how you want to use it.
+At Nicholas Hythe, our aim is to make the property renovation process as simple, efficient, safe and stress free for clients wanting to improve their family’s home.
+So, if you’re inspired and ready to start the process of buying a new kitchen, start thinking about what it might look like and how you want to use it.
 Ask yourself, what do you need and want for it to function for you and your family?
 If you need help on deciding what style to go for, check out kitchen designs that never go out of style.
-Advice and design ideas are also found all over the Web, including Nicholas Hythe kitchen pictures gallery, Pinterest, Houzz and many others.
+Advice and design ideas are also found all over the Web, including Nicholas Hythe kitchen pictures gallery, our entire picture library and customer reviews on Google, and many other sites such as Pinterest, Houzz.
+Or check out our social media pages on Facebook, Instagram and YouTube

 Then when you’re ready, why not book an appointment with us, free and with no-obligation?